Lemon4ksan/WoG-Quiz/README.md

 (You'll probably have to wait for the guide's author to update it first.)

 ## Mentions
-Thanks to this guide for providing the weapon images.: https://steamcommunity.com/sharedfiles/filedetails/?id=2589399401 Make sure to give it a like.
+Thanks to this guide for providing the weapon images: https://steamcommunity.com/sharedfiles/filedetails/?id=2589399401 Make sure to give it a like.

 ## Contribution